- Areas of Study

 Discover your sound – Are you passionate about creating music?
 Were you destined to storm the stage with your voice, guitar, bass, keys, drums or laptop?
 Are you producing electronic music in your bedroom that the whole world needs to hear?

-Whether you want to be front and centre as a performer or behind the scenes producing and writing songs, the Bachelor of Music Studies (Contemporary Music Practice) is designed for students interested in a career in the music industry – and there is no requirement for you to have formally studied music before.
+Whether you want to be front and centre as a performer or behind the scenes producing and writing songs, the four-year Bachelor of Music (Contemporary Music Practice) is designed for students interested in a career in the music industry.

 About the course